Foundation Models for Image Search: Enhancing Efficiency and Accuracy

 They might have a photo of a celebrity or a fashion model wearing a dress they find appealing.
 Using the image query feature with a foundation model, the user can upload or provide the query image as a reference.

-The foundation model then analyzes the visual features, such as the dress's style, color, pattern, and silhouette, in the query image.
+The foundation model then analyzes the visual features in the query image, such as the dress's style, color, pattern, and silhouette.

 Based on this analysis, the model retrieves a curated selection of visually similar images from a database or inventory.